Automate AI Governance. Red Team. Guard. Zero Trust.

 Executive Summary

 An enterprise-level tech firm eliminated Shadow AI risks—specifically unauthorized AI tools like Claude Code running under personal credentials—by implementing a secure corporate AI sandbox and deploying targeted EDR and SIEM rules to detect personal API key usage.
-Using tools like Microsoft Defender KQL and CrowdStrike regex, the firm achieved 100% visibility of AI usage, became audit-ready for SOC2/GDPR, and maintained developer velocity.
+Using tools like Microsoft Defender KQL and CrowdStrike regex, the firm achieved centralized, auditable visibility into AI tool usage, established the controls and documentation needed for SOC 2 and GDPR audit preparation, and maintained developer velocity.

 About ZTAI Security Advisors